 PRIMARY ROUTES OF ENTRY are the respiratory system.
 Other possible routes are eyes, ingestion, and/or skin contact.
 PREEXISTING respiratory or allergic conditions may be aggravated in some individuals (i.e. asthma, emphysema).

-SHORT TERM (ACUTE) OVEREXPOSURE to spray powder fumes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
-IRON, IRON OXIDE, MANGANESE - Remove from overexposure and apply artificial respiration if needed.
+SHORT TERM (ACUTE) OVEREXPOSURE to fumes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
+PRIMARY ROUTE OF ENTRY is the respiratory system.
+IRON, IRON OXIDE - Remove from overexposure and apply artificial respiration if needed.
 CHROMIUM- Inhalation of chromium can cause irritation of nasal membranes and skin.
 NICKEL, NICKEL OXIDE - May cause metallic taste, nausea, tightness in chest, fever, and allergic reactions.

-LONG TERM (CHRONIC) OVEREXPOSURE is believed by some investigators to affect pulmonary functions.
-Target organs are eyes, skin, and respiratory system.
+LONG TERM (CHRONIC) OVEREXPOSURE may lead to siderosis (iron deposits in lungs) and is believed by some investigators to affect pulmonary functions.
+PRIMARY ROUTE OF ENTRY is the respiratory system.
 IRON, IRON OXIDE - Long term overexposure to iron fumes can cause deposits of iron in the lungs (siderosis).
 Lungs will clear in time when exposure to iron and its compounds cease.
-MANGANESE - Long term exposure may lead to "Manganism."
-Central nervous system is affected and symptoms include muscular weakness, impaired speech, impaired movement, and tremors.
-Exposed workers should get quarterly medical examinations for manganism.
-Bronchitis and some lung fibrosis have been reported.
 NICKEL, NICKEL OXIDE - Long term overexposure to nickel products may cause lung fibrosis or pneumoconiosis.
-Overexposure to HEXAVALENT CHROMIUM (CrVI) is reported to cause lung cancer in humans.
+Long term overexposure to HEXAVALENT CHROMIUM (CrVI) is reported to cause lung cancer in humans.